 3M – The Impact of a Negative Company Culture

-Employees can become infected by a company’s bad culture.
-Just as employees can be buoyed by a positive environment, they can be sickened by unethical leadership.
+Employees can become infected by a company’s negative culture.
+Just as employees can be buoyed by a positive work environment, they can be sickened by unethical leadership.
 Bad company cultures teach leaders and employees not to ask questions and encourage everyone to look the other way and disregard their own ethics when they check in at work.

 Finally in 2014 the responsible chemical components were banned in the U.S. as a result of litigation and Environment Protection Agency investigations launched by an alarmed attorney.
 But it took four decades.
 What are you allowing to fester in your organization?

 Don’t underestimate the power of organizational culture on the success or failure of your business.
 How and why work gets done can be a powerful force for good or bad.
 Make sure that the workplace culture that you are fostering protects openness, truth and cooperation and not cover-ups in the pursuit of greed.

 To learn more about how to align your company’s culture with your strategy and your values, download The 3 Levels of a High Performance Culture